adamhatton/john-breedon-bass-tuition-pp4/README.md

 When working on each User Story, I broke them down into Tasks to identify the technical work required to implement the story.
 This helped keep the development focussed as well as ensuring I didn't miss any technical elements.

-I have provided an example the tasks for a User Story below, the full list for each user can be seen in the [associated excel document](docs/project/user-story-and-feature-prep.xlsx) on the tab named 'User Story AC'.
+I have provided an example of the tasks for a User Story below, the full list for each user story can be seen in the [associated excel document](docs/project/user-story-and-feature-prep.xlsx) on the tab named 'User Story AC'.

 **As a site user, I want to be able to contact the tutor, so that I can ask questions**
 - Create Contact Model